-Preparation of Tentative Five-Year Program: Aeronautics reviews, edits, and combines the submitted approved projects into the Tentative Five-Year ACIP.
+- C. Initial Review by Aeronautics: The submitted projects will be reviewed by Aeronautics to ensure: project eligibility, project components match project scope, budget appears feasible, description and justification make sense, project schedules are realistic, environmental reviews are included, and program agrees with airport planning documents (master plans). - 1.
+If the project meets Aeronautics criteria, and if the sponsor filled in the data fields completely and correctly, Aeronautics will accept the project into the ACIP database. - 2.
+If changes are required, the project will be rejected and notification will be sent to the sponsor.
+The sponsor will make corrections and resubmit the project to Aeronautics. - D. Aeronautics will conduct a second review, if necessary, and will accept or reject the project. - E. Aeronautics application of priority system values: Aeronautics prioritizes Airport Development projects requesting State/Local (SL) funding in accordance with the State priority programming requirements of A.R.S.
+28-6951. - F. Preparation of Tentative Five-Year Program: Aeronautics reviews, edits, and combines the submitted approved projects into the Tentative Five-Year ACIP.
 Project priorities are assigned to the SL projects and funding is assigned to projects based upon the project priority and the funding level.
 Funding levels for each airport development program area are then applied to the prioritized projects to determine which SL projects will be included in the tentative ACIP.
 Only those SL projects selected for funding appear in the ACIP.
 All Federal/State/Local (FSL) grant request projects are included.
 This ACIP document is combined with the ADOT Highway Program and the Regional Transportation Plan Freeway Program to form a single document for review and approval: the Tentative Five-Year Transportation Facilities Construction Program.

-D.6 Five-Year Program Approval Process

-The Tentative Five-Year Program is presented to the ADOT Priority Planning Advisory Committee (PPAC) in January.
+G. Five-Year Program approval process: The Tentative Five-Year Program is presented to the ADOT Priority Planning Advisory Committee (PPAC) in January.
 The ACIP is included as a part of the Tentative Five-Year Program.
 Comments may be addressed and changes may be made if needed.
 The Tentative Five-Year Program (which includes the ACIP) is then submitted to the State Transportation Board (STB) in February.
 Public hearings are conducted from March through May, comments are received and addressed, changes made, if warranted.
 Final STB action is done in June.
 Grants may be issued in July.
-The process is summarized in Figure 5.
+The process is summarized in the figure below.